The port of Dakar, Senegal

 Economic situation Strong role of small-scale enterprises

-Senegal is currently one of the strongest growing countries in Africa.
+Senegal has one of the highest growth rates in Africa.
 The country joined the G20 Compact with Africa initiative promoting private investment and has implemented a number of economic reforms in recent years.

 The impacts of COVID-19